Undergraduate courses search

 Throughout this unique integrated degree you’ll learn how language and literature influence, inform and inspire each other.
 Build a degree that follows your interests with a range of modules that focus on each discipline separately, as well as those that explore the relationship between the two.

-This course introduces you to the foundational subjects you need in order to develop a critical understanding of modern English law.
-You'll also gain a practical understanding of how the law works and evolves within society, equipping you with a valuable skillset for a future career in law.
+Our LLB Law degree gives you the foundation to build a critical understanding of modern English law.
+You'll also gain a practical feel for how the law works and evolves within society, and develop a skill set that equips you for a future career in law or in a wide range of managerial professions.

 This course allows you to specialise in methodological modules with finance.
 You'll learn rigorous quantitative and analytical skills and apply this knowledge to your analysis of economics issues and policy.